 - Continuity Nod: Countless, particularly to the Silver Age.
-Superman's wife is Lyla Lerrol, who Superman met while time-stranded on Krypton, the various Kryptonian geographical landmarks are callbacks to other Silver Age stories, etc. Alan Moore has stated repeatedly that he is a great fan of the Silver Age Superman, and everything that goes along with him.
+Superman's wife is Lyla Ler-Rol, who Superman met while time-stranded on Krypton, the various Kryptonian geographical landmarks are callbacks to other Silver Age stories, etc. Alan Moore has stated repeatedly that he is a great fan of the Silver Age Superman, and everything that goes along with him.
 On Batman's side, his fantasy involves him marrying Kathy Kane, the Silver Age Bat-Woman.

-- Crystal Spires and Togas: While Krypton is generally protrayed as a utopian society, the comic book version subverts this heavily.
+- Crystal Spires and Togas: While Krypton is generally portrayed as a utopian society, the comic book version subverts this heavily.
 The fact that Kryptonian skies are a sinister red tone (due to Krypton orbiting a red sun) is the reader's first hint of the darkness of the illusion.
 Played straight in the JLU version.

-- In the comic, it's implied at the end that Mongul is perfectly content with the fantasy of bloody conquest the Black Mercy is giving him.
+- Evil Cannot Comprehend Good: In both versions, it's implied at the end that Mongul is perfectly content with the fantasy of bloody conquest the Black Mercy is giving him.
 Whereas Superman is able to break free because, being a hero, he was able to comprehend something wrong with the fantasy he was given.
 In the animated version, Mongul even goes as far as to speculate that Superman is living out a fantasy of conquest.